suryanshhbtu/Puzzle_Backend/README.md

     Create a MongoDB database and configure the connection string in the .env file.
     Run npm start to start the application.

+Deployment
+    This application is deployed on Microsoft Azure.
+You can access the deployed version at https://shivaji-puzzle.azurewebsites.net/

 Contributing
     Contributions are welcome!
 If you find a bug or want to add a new feature, please open an issue first to discuss it.